dnjp/nyne/README.md

 - `a+`: Indent selected source code
 - `a-`: Unindent selected source code
 - `com`: Comment/uncomment selected source code
+- `xcom`: Wrapper arround `com` intended to be invoked from a tool like skhd.

 ## Configuration